-Chinese students are more likely to match with Chinese advisors.6 29.0% of students advised by Chinese faculty in U.S. universities are themselves Chinese whereas the Chinese students represent only 10.5% of the student population.
-However, we only have 115 Chinese advisors in our sample (less than 3% of advisors) so that only 5.2% of Chinese students graduate with a Chinese advisor.
+5,139 faculty advised at least one student graduating between 1999 and 2008, with a mean of 4 students and a maximum of 29.
+An interesting pattern that emerges in our data is that Chinese students are more likely to match with Chinese advisors.6 29.0% of students advised by Chinese faculty in U.S. universities are themselves Chinese though the Chinese students represent only 10.5% of the student population.
+However, we have only 115 Chinese advisors in our sample (less than 3% of advisors) so that only 5.2% of Chinese students graduate with a Chinese advisor.